ChangerC77/ChangerC77/README.md

 # Intro
-Hi there 👋
+I am an incoming Mphil at the Hong Kong University of Science and Technology (Guangzhou), I am currently a research intern at AIR Innovation Center, Tsinghua University.

+You might want to check my personal website at https://changerc77.github.io/

 I am interested in robotics

-I am currently a research intern at AIR Innovation Center, Tsinghua University

-You might want to check my personal website at https://changerc77.github.io/
+Research Interest:
++ Robotics
++ Embodied AI
++ Manipulation
++ VLA
++ Tactile
++ Mapping and Navigation

 Here is the guide for using my code repo